g-omarsdottir/shaping-sustainable-surf/README.md

 ### Future Features

 ## Web Marketing

 ### Ecommerce Business Model

+The business model for this ecommerce website is a Business to Customer (B2C) model, currently only selling digital content for single one-time payments. <br>

+The project has the potential to expand to selling further products and physical goods, as the product category and subcategory models can be expanded by the store owner in the admin panel.

 ### Marketing Strategies
 ### Social Media & Newsletter Marketing
 ### Search Engine Optimization (SEO)